ilyacantor/AODv3/replit.md

 **Registered Domain Extraction (Dec 2025):** Asset keys are now normalized to their registered domain (eTLD+1) when evidence contains subdomains.
 For example, `images75.edge.com` → `edge.com`, `app.slack.com` → `slack.com`.
 This prevents KEY_NORMALIZATION_MISMATCH errors where Farm expects the registered domain but AOD was emitting the full subdomain.
 The `_extract_registered_domain()` function in `aod_agent_reconcile.py` now uses `extract_registered_domain()` from `vendor_inference.py` to properly extract registered domains from evidence.

+**Domain Evidence Priority (Dec 2025):** Domain evidence (from identifiers.domains or domain-like asset names) ALWAYS takes priority over vendor inference.
+This prevents vendor lookups from overriding actual domain names.
+For example, an asset named `slack-hq.com` with `vendor=Slack` will be keyed as `slack-hq.com`, not `slack.com`.
+Vendor-to-domain lookup only applies when there is NO domain evidence.
+This preserves typosquat domains (`s1ack.com`, `g00gle.com`) and vendor variant domains (`sfdc.io`, `slackapp.com`) as separate assets.

 ### Reconciliation Eligibility Modes

 Reconciliation eligibility is mode-based: